activist-org/activist/CONTRIBUTING.md

 #### Run Local E2E Tests

 activist uses [Playwright](https://playwright.dev/) for end to end testing.
 You'll first need to install/update the browsers installed for Playwright as described in their [updating Playwright documentation](https://playwright.dev/docs/intro#updating-playwright).
-Please run the following command in the frontend:
+Run the following command in the frontend:

 ```bash
 # This and all following steps need to be ran each time Playwright is updated.
 yarn playwright install --with-deps
 ```

-Please run the following to run the end to end testing suite:
+Run the following to run the end to end testing suite:

 ```bash
 # Note: There may be an installation prompts in the build logs.
 Hit 'n' to say no.